 8001658c 00 c0 63 24 addiu v1,v1,-0x4000

 We change the ori instruction into addiu and we add one to the lui constant, to account for the carry from the negative addiu constant.
-It is functionally identical to the original code, but now we can add a reference to address 0x800dc000 inside the addiu instruction and my relocation synthesizer analyser will be able to create the relocations needed here.
+It is functionally identical to the original code, but now we can add a reference to address 0x800dc000 inside the addiu instruction and my relocation synthesizer analyzer will be able to create the relocations needed here.

 After going through the object file exportation ritual again, we end up with this: